 Although economic growth will continue to play an important role to help eradicate poverty, other supporting instruments will also be required.
 One such instrument is an effective and efficient social security system.
 The National Social Security Strategy (NSSS) proposes short, medium and long term solutions.
-In this regard, a National Consultation on key policy issues took place, at the Celebrity Hall, Bangabandhu International Conference Centre (BICC), Dhaka.
+In this regard, a National Consultation on key policy issues took place on 10 August 2017 at the Celebrity Hall, Bangabandhu International Conference Centre (BICC), Dhaka.
 The objective of the National Consultation exercise was to share knowledge, experience and current challenges in relevant social protection areas and to strengthen the policy making capacity of Government and associated civil society organisations in social security.

 There is a need for evidence from research to inform policy decisions, to monitor and evaluate the performance of reform work envisaged in the NSSS, and a need for social protection, to counter escalated vulnerabilities caused by climate change.
 So, three papers were presented and discussed: National Social Security Strategy (NSSS) Research Needs; NSSS Result-based Monitoring and Evaluation (M&E) Framework; and Climate Change and Adaptive Social Protection Issues in Bangladesh.

 The Consultation on Climate Change and Adaptive Social Protection identified scopes to bring adaptation and gender empowerment co-benefits with slight modification/reform of four key social protection programmes.
 A study has established direct relationship between poverty, gender and climate change vulnerability.
 There was a brief on who the poor are and how poverty and climate vulnerability are interlinked.
 The study outlined how additional financing can bring larger and coherent benefits with proper targeting and programming of adaptive social protection programmes.
 The session also explored the gender dimensions of disasters and climate change.